-A semester withdrawal is a request by a student to drop all classes and/or cease attendance in all classes for the term/semester.
-Failure to attend class is not equivalent to a withdrawal, and students will not receive an adjustment of charges or grades unless a formal withdrawal is filed with the Office of the Registrar and approved prior to midterms.
+A semester withdrawal is a request by a student to withdraw from and cease attendance in all classes for the term.
+Failure to attend class is not equivalent to a withdrawal and students will not receive an adjustment of charges or grades unless a formal withdrawal is filed with the Office of the Registrar prior to the last day to withdrawal without academic penalty.